Estimated reading time: 7 minutes

 We believe Laikipia remains safe for the average safari-goer and that putting money into the local economy by travelling there is one of the best ways of preserving this remarkable area.
 We would happily return and our clients have not reported feeling disturbed in any way.

 Who should go?

-Laikipia is probably best left to slightly more experienced safari goers.
+Laikipia is probably best left to slightly more experienced safari-goers.
 Once you have had your fill of Amboseli and the Masai Mara – both of which have more visitors, more cars and perhaps more easily spotted game – then venture further afield and discover Laikipia.
-The species are different, the northern landscape a little more challenging (but thus more rewarding) and Lewa is hands down one of the best place to see rhino in Kenya.
+The species are different, the northern landscape a little more challenging (but thus more rewarding) and Lewa is hands down one of the best places to see rhinos in Kenya.

 That being said, first-timers will not be disappointed.
-The guiding is excellent and you get a geat sense of ‘authentic Africa’ here.
+The guiding is excellent and you get a great sense of ‘authentic Africa’ here.
 Photographers and birders will have a proverbial field day.